-The NHS is central to ex-service personnel receiving support with their mental health and Head Start are referral partners with the NHS specific veteran teams, therefore these teams should be contacted in the first instance.
-Click here to download a list of NHS teams that specifically support ex-service personnel and who accept self-referrals.
-However where the NHS have been accessed and treatment is unavailable or there are long waiting times, Head Start can offer its private therapy support.
+The NHS is central to ex-service personnel receiving support for their mental health and Head Start are referral partners with the NHS specific veteran teams, therefore these teams should be contacted in the first instance.
+Click here to view a list of NHS teams that specifically support ex-service personnel.
+However, where the NHS has been accessed and treatment is unavailable or there are long waiting times, Head Start can offer its private therapy support.
 All referrals to Head Start are to be received from healthcare professionals, including those in other military charities and MoD department of community mental health (DCMH) teams, and NHS teams.

 We are proud to be a partner of Contact - a collaboration of leading military charities, the NHS and the MoD, who work closely together in order to ensure that the best possible mental health support is available to those who have served in the British Armed Forces.
 For more information, please visit the Contact website.